DaveyJH/ci-portfolio-one-v4/README.md

 ***
 ## Bugs
 ### Current
-- **Some screen sizes cause the lower section of overlay text to be obscured by the footer.
-I suspect I need to look at the height of the main element and possibly re-work the position of the text**
 ***
 ### Resolved
 1. The anchor elements in the nav section do not span the 'tab' which they sit in.
 More evident on wider screens, could lead to bad UX